serokell/blog-posts/typescript-for-haskellers/article.md

 ### Mapped types, conditional types, and type families

-[Mapped](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) and [conditional](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) types are a rather practical part of TypeScript.
+Mapped and conditional types are a rather practical part of TypeScript.
-They give us the flexibility to modify existing types or create new ones out of them.
+They give us the flexibility to modify existing types or create new types out of them.

 #### Mapped types

-Mapped types allow you to create new types based on old types by transforming them in some way.
+[Mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) allow you to create new types based on old types by transforming them in some way.
 The syntax looks like this: `[set of field names]: type;`.
 For example, you can add an optional modifier or a readonly modifier to each field with `type Partial<T> = { [P in keyof T]?: T[P] }` and `type Readonly<T> = { readonly [P in keyof T]: T[P] }`, respectively.